Special exhibition

 Predominantly in the public and spaces in motion, as well as in spaces of communities and get-togethers, lfm2 conceptualizes installations, art at construction, exhibitions and small architectures, and designs processes focusing on participatory interactions and social involvement.

 Within the framework of the exhibition, the project “Speculative Futures.
-Speculative Design as an Initiator for Biobased Creation of Value”, of the network “Science, Art, and Design” by Fraunhofer Institut, is being developed.
+Speculative Design as an Initiator for Biobased Creation of Value”, of the network “Science, Art, and Design” by Fraunhofer Institut from Johanna Seelemann, is being developed.

 With Fraunhofer-Zentrum für Internationales Management und Wissensökonomie IMW.
 Abteilung Wissens- und Technologietransfer, Leipzig.